-Editor’s note: Marketplace’s Andy Uhler spent a week reporting about doing business on the Texas-Mexico border during a time of intense debate over U.S. immigration policy and a push by President Donald Trump to build a border wall.
-Below is the fifth entry from his reporter's notebook.
+Editor’s note: Marketplace’s Andy Uhler is just back from a week of reporting about doing business on the Texas-Mexico border, during a time of intense debate over U.S. immigration policy and a push by President Donald Trump to build a border wall.
+Uhler is sharing some small stories along the way.
+Below is the fifth entry from his reporter’s notebook.
 You can read the other entries here.

 The Trump administration’s border wall remains the major fight on Capitol Hill.
 But funding for some new barriers along the Rio Grande River in South Texas has already been allocated, passed with bipartisan support last year.
 And in some places where new wall is planned and land is already being prepared for construction, you can find heavy local opposition.